Last Updated on May 3, 2022

 The Sonora Desert, also called the Gila Desert, is one of the largest and hottest deserts in North America, with an area of about 311,000 km², encompassing parts of the states of Arizona, California and the Mexican states of Sonora, Baja California and Baja California Sur.

 The hot desert climate of the Mojave distinguishes it as a separate terrestrial ecoregion.
 It has an average elevation of 910 to 1800 meters above sea level, and it contains the Mojave National Preserve and Death Valley Park, which is North America’s lowest and hottest point, with temperatures regularly reaching 49 degrees Celsius in July and August.
 Zion National Park in Utah is located at the junction of the Mojave, the Great Basin Desert and the Colorado Plateau.
+One of the most popular travel destinations in the Mojave desert is Joshua Tree National Park.

 The Atacama Desert is not a desert like any other: it is the driest desert in the world, with rocky landscapes and canyons that resemble landscapes from another planet.
 The village of San Pedro de Atacama, also called “El Oasis”, is one of the most beautiful places to visit, located at an altitude of 2,500 meters near the Bolivian border.